Reinforcement Learning with Knowledge Representation and Reasoning: A Brief Survey: KRR for Generalization of RL

-The sampling efficiency and performance of RL can be improved if some high-level knowledge can be transferred from a source task to a target task if these tasks are logically similar.
-Some studies resort to the powerful expression capabilities of formal logic to facilitate transfer learning in RL.
-For example, \citet{mihalkova2007mapping} propose a transfer learning system that autonomously maps a source task expressed as an MLN to the target domain and then revises its logic structure to further improve the learning performance. \citet{torrey2010policy} further propose value function and policy based transfer learning algorithms via MLN and evaluate them in a complex RoboCup simulated-soccer domain.
-Other studies have considered as well the combination of RL and LTL to generalize beyond the training set.
-For example, \citet{yuan2019modular} and \citet{li2017automata} employ LTL in RL to specify the temporal interrelations among sub-problems. \citet{leon2020systematic} propose a neuro-symbolic architecture that combines deep RL with TL, and achieves systematic out-of-distribution generalisation in formally specified tasks.
+The sampling efficiency and performance of RL can be improved if some high-level knowledge can be transferred from a source task to a target task once these tasks are logically similar.
+Some studies resort to the powerful expression capabilities of formal logic to facilitate transfer learning in RL, either using Markov Logic Networks, Temporal Logics, or Reward Machines.